TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/CherryPick.rst

 .. rst-class:: bignums-xxl

-1. Find the review on Gerrit, see :ref:`Find-a-review`
+1. Find the review on Gerrit

+   see :ref:`Find-a-review`

 2. Select the latest patchset and click download

    .. image:: _assets/gerrit-go-to-latest-patchset.png
       :class: with-shadow

    .. image:: _assets/gerrit-download.png
       :class: with-shadow

 3. Click on copy next to the line for "Cherry pick"

    This copies the command to the clipboard.

    .. image:: _assets/gerrit-cherry-pick.png
       :class: with-shadow

 4. Clean up your local repository